rockbenben/ChatGPT-Shortcut/README-en.md

 The label area is divided according to the field and function of the prompts.
 You can choose different labels according to different scenarios and needs.
 When used in conjunction with the "Label Filtering Rule Switch" button on the upper right corner of the label area, multiple label filtering can be performed.
 The default state is OR, which selects all prompts under the selected label.
 After switching to AND, it will filter out prompts that have multiple selected labels.

-### 🔍 Keyword Search
+### 🔍 Prompt Search

-The keyword search scope includes the title, summary, content and Chinese translation of the prompts.
-After entering a keyword, the prompt display area will immediately show filtered content.
-If a label has been selected, then keyword searches are limited to within that labeled range only.
+The prompt search scope includes the title, summary, content and Chinese translation of the prompts.
+After entering a prompt, the prompt display area will immediately show filtered content.
+If a label has been selected, then prompt searches are limited to within that labeled range only.

 ![image](https://user-images.githubusercontent.com/28252913/228542795-08086a37-3c75-485f-adc1-ccee84982501.png)

 ### 🔬 Copy from Display Area

-Through tag filtering and keyword searching, clicking on "Copy" button at top right corner of each card allows you to get prompts which can be pasted into ChatGPT for generating replies specific to your desired domain or topic.
+Through tag filtering and prompt searching, clicking on "Copy" button at top right corner of each card allows you to get prompts which can be pasted into ChatGPT for generating replies specific to your desired domain or topic.
 If there's any ambiguity regarding notes in prompts, you may click on green title of prompt for source webpage reference.

 ![image](https://user-images.githubusercontent.com/28252913/228576490-3dd3c807-869f-4a49-95c5-72424d3af356.png)